Vietnam.vn - Nền tảng quảng bá Việt Nam

 TikTok has previously defended its data collection practices.
 “Protecting the privacy and security of people who use TikTok is one of our top priorities,” TikTok CEO Shou Zi Chew has said.

-TikTok has previously said that its US algorithm is hosted at its US partner Oracle.
+TikTok has previously said that its US algorithm is hosted at its US partner, Oracle.
 And that the algorithm is overseen by employees in a unit officially called TikTok US Data Security.
-TikTok says it has spent $1.5 billion on this.
+TikTok said it spent $1.5 billion on this operation.

 The Justice Department said it based its findings in part on revelations that TikTok employees sent large amounts of restricted U.S. user data to colleagues in China using ByteDance's internal communications system called Lark.